libp2p/docs/content/introduction/_index.md

 ways to send data across networks in use today, with more in development and still more yet to be designed.

-libp2p provides a simple [interface](https://github.com/libp2p/js-libp2p-interfaces)
-that can be adapted to support existing and future protocols, allowing libp2p applications to operate in many different runtime and networking environments.
+libp2p provides a list of specifications [specifcations](https://github.com/libp2p/specs) that can be adapted to support existing and future protocols, allowing libp2p applications to operate in many different runtime and networking environments.